Middle School

 Liz Gormack

-Assistant Head of Middle School, Year 10 Dean, Thompson House Manager
+Assistant Head of Middle School, Thompson House Manager

 James Jenkinson